thilina4321/thilina4321/README.md

 - 💬 Love to talk, about **MERN STACK**

-- ⚡ I Have hands on industry experience of **REACT.js , NODE.js , NEXT.js , MONDOGB**
+- ⚡ I Have hands on industry experience of **REACT , NODE , NEXT.Js and MONDOGB**

-- ⚡ I also have work with technologies like **ANGULAR , FLUTTER , VUE.js, DOCKER**
+- ⚡ Also have work with technologies like **ANGULAR , FLUTTER , VUE and DOCKER**